 - 1 yellow squash sliced

-- 1/2 of a bunch of thin asparagus chopped, with ends discarded*
+- 1 bunch asparagus chopped, with ends discarded*

 - 2/3 cup frozen corn

-- 6 ounces gluten free macaroni or shells
+- 6 ounces gluten free macaroni or another pasta shape

 For the sauce: